pankaj22-7/PillPal/README.md

 | Camera | Expo Camera |
 | UI | React Native Components |
 | Platform | Android / iOS |

 ---

-## ⚠️ Demo Disclaimer
-This project is a **prototype/demo**, created for learning and portfolio purposes.
-Some features use placeholder data and are not production-ready.

----